 Before refocusing her career as a director and voice coach, Christine spent many years working as a professional actor and singer, and believes that it benefits a director to experience performing themselves from time to time to help best understand the actor’s process.
 She made a brief return to the stage in 2019 to create the role of Emsy in New Fish at Smock Alley Theatre, Dublin.

 Originally trained in Voice and Piano at the Conservatory of Music & Drama and the Royal Irish Academy of Music, Christine holds a first-class MA in Theatre Studies (Directing) from Dublin City University, a Postgraduate Distinction in Creative and Cultural Entrepreneurship from Trinity College, Dublin and is an accredited member of the global network of voice experts, Vocology in Practice.
 She has completed specialised Singing for Lung Health training and is an accredited Vocal Health First Responder.

-Christine is a member of AOTOS, the British Voice Association, Network Ireland and the Stephen Sondheim Society.
+Christine is a member of AOTOS, the British Voice Association, Kilkenny Chamber of Commerce and the Stephen Sondheim Society.